Milena-Brankova/Misc/README.md

 Hello.

-The code in this folder was written while I followed various online courses or just for fun.
+The code in this folder was written while I followed various some courses or just for fun.